phoebus-84/questline/README.md

-# Questline (MVP)
+# Questline

 Questline is a local-first RPG task manager built in Go.

-It stores state in a local SQLite DB and provides a CLI (and a minimal TUI) for creating tasks, completing them for XP, and unlocking features as you level up.
+You add quests, complete them for XP, and unlock mechanics as your character grows — all stored in a tiny local SQLite file.

+**Vibe:** sleek and playful, still serious about ergonomics.

+## Features

+- Local-first SQLite DB (single file)
+- RPG progression: XP, levels, gates/unlocks
+- Tasks, projects, subtasks, and recurring habits
+- Blueprints (unlockable templates)
+- CLI + Bubbletea TUI dashboard

 ## Requirements